GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/basic/asset_classes.md

 ---

 ```
-Wrote by @GeorgeQuantAnalyst Updated: 12.2.2023
+Wrote by @GeorgeQuantAnalyst - Updated: 12.2.2023
-Reviewed by: @LucyQuantAnalyst (TODO)
+Reviewed by: @LucyQuantAnalyst - Reviewed: 19.2.2023
 ```

 # Asset classes